Metropolia-Innovation-Project-2019-H2/umec-performance/README.md

 - refer to this page to learn more about post docker installation https://docs.docker.com/install/linux/linux-postinstall/

+Setting up docker environment on s1,s2 and s3

+Details on docker installation here https://docs.docker.com/install/linux/docker-ee/suse/#install-from-a-package

+- ssh to server

+- sudo zypper refresh //updates the zypper package index

+- zypper install docker //installs docker

+- sudo groupadd docker //add docker group

+- sudo usermod -aG docker $User //add user to docker group

+uMec SERVER 1 (S1)

+Server 1 at ip ***.***.***.**0 is the main server used in this project.
+Issuing docker ps command shows the containers running on this server.
+The server hosts five (5) containers.
+These are influxdb, grafana, telegraf, prometheus, prometheus node exporter.

+InfluxDB:

+For more detailed instructions on working with docker influxdb refer to; https://hub.docker.com/_/influxdb/

+- To begin pull the docker image

+docker pull influxdb

+- Create a default influxdb config file (This command will create a config file in the current working directory, not a container.

+docker run --rm influxdb influxd config > influxdb.conf

+- To verify the location of the config file, use

+sudo readlink -f influxdb.conf

+-The location of the influxdb.conf printed above will be used to create the influxdb container.
+This allows for future editing of the influxdb.
+The configuration file can be edited, and then the container restarted.
+Doing so allows the container to pick up the changes implemented in the configuration file.
+It is recommended to implement all the containers in this manner.
+All subsequent containers were implemented this way.

 This project makes use of the ruuvisensor library from pypi, so it has to be installed first.